Dairy products and Cheese

 We get non-dairy Rich's whipping cream which most coffee joints across the city use, but since it's sold only for industrial/commercial use, getting access to it easily is another task itself.
-Apart from this, I've seen imported brands like President's Whipping cream and Whip cream sprays in supermarkets, however I have never used them, so I can't vouch.
+Apart from this, there are imported brands like President's Whipping cream and Whip cream sprays available in supermarkets, however I have never used them, so I can't vouch.
 However these are quite pricey and not worth the money spent in my opinion.

 Whip Cream powder: I bought whip cream powder only once.
 It was fetched from my trusted local bakery.
 And although it whipped well and tasted exactly like fresh cream, I did not go back to it again with the fear of using an unbranded product and not knowing it's constituents.
 If you are like me, curious to explore options, catch hold of a local bakery that can part away with a sample for a small price.
 It will be good for a try.
 I recently came across Bluebird products online and will be keen to order some soon.
 They have whip cream powder on their list.

 Butter: It's Nutralite: Better than Butter most of the times.
 Amul Lite is my alternate choice.
 I have always used them confidently with results which are on par with butter.
 These are low-fat, low-salt table margarine derived from vegetable oils.
 That saves me from the task of adding extra salt.

 Condensed Milk: I use either Nestle's Milkmaid or Amul Mithai Mate.
-It can be either and depends on which one is of the latest date.
+It can be either and depends on which one has the latest date on stands.

 Mascarpone cheese: I have tried Italian cheese available on stands in Foodworld.
 It's almost similar to what we can make at home.
 Bring some milk cream to boil, add in a teaspoon or two of lime juice and allow it to curdle.
 Give some standing time and strain using muslin cloth.
 Allow it to set in the refrigerator for atleast 2-3 hours.
 Mascarpone is ready to use.
 Homemade mascarpone cheese is better since it's fresh and free from additives and preservatives.